shreyanshjaiswal2009/Alternating_Median_Abundancy_Index/README.md

 Instructions for use.
 Please look at Line 82 in the python program file.
 Change this value as per the instructions, in order to compute higher or lower.

+Results
+The file results.txt contain the results of our computation done till N = 10^7

 Acknowledgements.
 We thank Ekansh Jaiswal for helping us with the writing of the code.